frederikheld/sonic-pi-companion/README.md

 You can run this script whenever a new version of SonicPi was released.

-Note that the resources have to be updated before the build as it will also create directory indizes that are being loaded into Vuex on build.
+Note that the resources have to be updated before the build as it will also create directory indizes that are being loaded into Vuex on build time.

 ### Build

+#### Compiles and minifies for production
 ```
 $ npm run build
 ```